Skip advert

 How to check and top up your engine oil

 Don’t feel daunted by the prospect of checking or topping up your oil as it’s a simple process.
-It’s especially important to check your oil before heading off on a long drive, as it’s paramount that the engine is well-oiled to run smoothly for long periods of time.
-An oil check should only take around five minutes, but will help your car perform correctly, and could even prevent a breakdown.
-In the worst case scenario, a lack of engine oil can cause serious damage to the engine.
+It’s especially important to check your oil before heading off on a long drive, as it’s paramount that the engine is well-oiled to run smoothly for an extended period of time.

 Advertisement - Article continues below